oconnor663/jacko.io/posts/async_io.md

 ```

 This client opens a connection to the server and copies all the bytes it
-receives to standard output, as soon as they come it.
+receives to standard output, as soon as they arrive.
 It doesn't explicitly
 sleep, but it still takes a second, because the server takes a second to finish
 responding.
 Under the covers, [`io::copy`] is a convenience wrapper around the
 standard [`Read::read`] and [`Write::write`] methods, and `read` blocks until